Road trips. Just like our mothers. Just like our fathers.

-A few weeks ago, we – les enfants, les amis et moi – hopped into the car and drove to Abeokuta to see Olumo Rock.
+A few weeks ago, we – les enfants, les amis et moi – hopped into the car and drove to Abeokuta to see Olumo Rock and the cataline island map.
 There’s a lot to be said about the rock, the rebellion of pre-teens and the fruits and vegetables iin season.

 And oranges.
 I didn’t get any.
 I don’t know why.